dvddarias/Keep-android-3.5mm-jack/README.md

 # Please keep the 3.5mm audio jack on upcomming Android phones.

-This is just a pledge to all android phone manufacturers to **NOT** follow apple's poorly executed idea of removing the 3.5mm audio jack.
+This is a pledge to all Android phone manufacturers to **NOT** follow Apple's poorly executed idea of removing the 3.5mm audio jack.

-Just star this project and add your name if you agree.
+Star this project and add your name if you agree.

-Sincerely
+Sincerely,

 David Darias.